 Male Factor Infertility

 Male factor infertility is a term used to describe male infertility that requires additional measures to support fertilization with a female egg.
-It is necessary to address male infertility since healthy sperm are needed to fertilize the woman’s egg.
+It is necessary to address male infertility since healthy sperm is needed to fertilize the woman’s egg.

-Donor eggs can be used when a woman is unable to produce her own eggs or is unable to produce high quality eggs.
+Donor eggs can be used when a woman is unable to produce her own eggs or is unable to produce high-quality eggs.
 Donor eggs can be used by obtaining the eggs from another woman and then having those eggs fertilized by sperm.
 The fertilized eggs will then be implanted into the woman who required the donor eggs.

 Surrogacy is an arrangement when a woman agrees to become pregnant and give birth to a child for others to raise.
 There are two types of surrogate mothers, gestational and traditional.
-Gestational surrogacy are when the intended mother’s and father’s embryo are implanted in the surrogate mother.
-Traditional surrogacy is artificially inseminating the surrogate mother with donor donor sperm either through IUI or home insemination.
+Gestational surrogacy is when the intended mother’s and father’s embryo are implanted in the surrogate mother.
+Traditional surrogacy is artificially inseminating the surrogate mother with donor sperm either through IUI or home insemination.

 There are different types of surrogacy depending on the context of those pursuing surrogacy.
-The different types of surrogacy include: gestational surrogacy, traditional surrogacy, traditional surrogacy and donor sperm, gestational surrogacy and egg donation, gestational surrogacy and egg donation, and gestational surrogacy and donor embryo.
+The different types of surrogacy include gestational surrogacy, traditional surrogacy, traditional surrogacy, and donor sperm, gestational surrogacy and egg donation, gestational surrogacy and egg donation, and gestational surrogacy and donor embryo.